Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Introduction

 \subsection{Link invariants from $\MDy$}

 Choose a projection of a link $K$ to a plane ${\mathbb R}^2$, thought of as a local patch of the Riemann surface ${\cal A}$.
-Specializing to $^L{\fg}=\mathfrak{su}_2$, ${\MDX}$ categorifies the Jones polynomial and produces a homology theory equivalent to Khovanov's \cite{Kh}, by theorem $5^*$ of \cite{A1} and theorem $F$ of \cite{W2}.
+Specializing to $^L{\fg}=\mathfrak{su}_2$, ${\MDX}$ categorifies the Jones polynomial and produces a homology theory equivalent to Khovanov's \cite{Kh}, by theorem $5$ of \cite{A1} and theorem $F$ of \cite{W2}.
 Now we will describe the simplification one finds by working with $\MDy$ instead.
-(Theorem $5^*$ is a theorem with a star, as it assumes that $\MDX$ has a filtration with very special properties, a fact which follows from equivariant homological mirror symmetry.)

 Equivariant homological mirror symmetry implies that the homological invariants of the link $K$ are the bigraded Hom's associated to pair of A-branes